 Applications to the fellowship program are only accepted through The Fellowship Council website.

 Salary is based upon PGY level coming into the program.

 There are no outside rotations or research year in this program.

-Erin Gilbert, M.D., M.C.R., associate professor of surgery, is the advanced GI/MIS fellowship associate program director.
+Dr. Erin Gilbert, associate professor of surgery, is the advanced GI/MIS fellowship associate program director.
 Dr. Gilbert specializes in minimally invasive solid organ surgery with a particular focus on the surgical management of pancreatic disease including cancer.
 She is an active collaborator in the Brendan-Colson Center for Pancreatic Health and has received funding to investigate the use of Dynamic Contrast Enhanced MRI in both pancreatic cancer screening and the assessment of response to treatment of pancreatic cancer following systemic therapy.
 She is also a specialist in cytoreductive surgery and heated intraperitoneal chemotherapy (HIPEC) for the management of intraperitoneal carcinomatosis in certain types of cancer like appendiceal mucinous carcinoma or isolated colorectal cancer.
 Additionally, she has a strong interest in surgical outcomes research and the integration of the electronic health record seamlessly into clinical research.